 Carrot cake is a classic flavor combination.
-These carrot cake oatmeal bars are a delicious way to enjoy it for breakfast!
-Wholesome and hearty, low in sugar and studded with nutrient-rich mix ins.
+These carrot cake baked oats are a delicious way to enjoy it for breakfast!
+Wholesome and hearty, low in sugar and smothered in a delicious and healthyish cream cheese “frosting”.

 Every spring I ask myself the same question: what else can I carrot cake?
-I’m admittedly not a cake-lover but carrot cake is one of my favorite treats.
+I’m admittedly not a cake-lover generally, but carrot cake is one of my favorite treats.
 I love all of the texture and warm spices.
-Don’t even get me started on the cream cheese frosting!
-It pairs so well and feels indulgent without the sugar crash of traditional frostings.
+Don’t even get me started on the cream cheese frosting.
+It pairs so perfectly and feels indulgent without the sugar crash of traditional frostings.

 - baking powder